markm-99/movie_app/README.md

 Credit: Onthir (YouTube Tutorial)

-Step 1: Install Heroku Toolbelt.
+# Step 1: Install Heroku Toolbelt

 First, go to heroku.com and create a free account, the download heroku cli from its website based on your operating system.
 Then, open command Prompt in the root directory of your project file.
 The type the following command: